-Tribal and federal court litigation and appeals; tribal sovereignty and self-determination; taxation, environmental and cultural preservation; general tribal representation.
+Primary areas of practice are tribal and federal court litigation and appeals, tribal sovereignty and self-determination, taxation, environmental and cultural preservation, and general tribal representation.

-Washington State; U.S. Supreme Court; U.S. Court of Appeals for the Eighth, Ninth, and Tenth Circuits; District of North Dakota; and numerous tribal courts.
+Washington State; U.S. Supreme Court; U.S. Court of Appeals for the Eighth, Ninth, Tenth, District of Columbia, and Federal Circuits; District of North Dakota; and numerous tribal courts.
 (Not Licensed in the State of Colorado).

 University of Washington (J.D., 1991); Grinnell College (B.A., 1983).

 Mr. Rasmussen has practiced solely on behalf of tribes and tribal members since 1993.
 His current practice is primarily in appeals and complex or high-stakes litigation in support of tribal sovereign authority to legislate, adjudicate, regulate, and tax; and in complex business litigation.
 This includes hundreds of appellate and trial court matters, covering virtually all types of cases which impact tribes, including: jurisdictional disputes, diminishment and disestablishment, environmental regulations, federal/tribal consultation,federal trust duties, tribal construction and finance, NAHASDA, NAGPRA, IGRA, ICWA, NHPA, NEPA, intellectual property, interpretation of tribal law; bankruptcy, criminal cases, and tort defense.

 He has provided instruction on tribal jurisdiction and other issues at multiple continuing legal education classes and at the National Tribal Judicial College.